lava/amd64-bf/README.md

 A: By reusing library code, bugs and bad design choices made by the library implementer are propagated into user code.
-The only way to ensure bug-free and maintainable code is to rewrite everything from scratch.
+The only way to ensure bug-free and maintainable code is to write everything from scratch.

 ### Q: What are the benefits of having a dynamic loader that doesn't do relocations and works completely statically?